quixio/quix-streams/docs/advanced/consuming-multiple-topics.md

 it's respective `SDF`.
 There are no additional restrictions for multiple `SDF`s.

-However, each `SDF` should be treated like the others do not exist: they cannot interact or share any operations with one another in any way.
+However, each `SDF` should be treated like the others do not exist: they cannot interact or share any operations with one another in any way, and their states are also fully independent.

 ## Multiple Topics: NOT parallel